-Appendix 15 - What to do in the event of an incident of disclosure or suspected abuse
+Appendix 12 - What to do in incidents of disclosure or suspected abuse

-We recognise that disclosures (i.e. when a specific allegation of abuse is made against a named individual) and suspicion (i.e. when concern is expressed about abuse that may have taken place or be in prospect) should always be investigated and acted upon swiftly, making the welfare of young and vulnerable people the paramount consideration.
+We recognise that disclosures (i.e. when a specific allegation of abuse is made against a named individual) and suspicion (i.e. when concern is expressed about abuse that may have taken place or be in prospect) should always be investigated and acted upon swiftly, making the welfare of children the paramount consideration.